 Most of the lectures from the elective modules are given once per year, not once per term.

-- Beginning in the summer term, which lecture do I attend: Astronomy & Astrophysics (APP101) or Particle Physics (APP102)?
+- Beginning in the summer term, which lecture do I attend: Astronomy & Astrophysics (APP101) or Particle Physics (APP102) or both?

 - When should I attend the seminar for APP104?